 - A. Business and outdoor advertising signs in all zoning districts shall require a Zoning Certificate before placement on any property or building.2 - B. Any exterior sign or signs pertaining to the use conducted on the premises, and which is either integral with or attached to the principal building, shall have a sum total area of no more than two square feet for each foot in length of the frontage of the building.
 No sign shall be attached to the side of the building that faces an adjoining residence.
-All signs placed on a property whose use is governed by the Development Review System is subject to Section 10.4E. - C. Individual business or industrial establishments may erect a freestanding business sign, provided the lot frontage is at least forty (40) feet.
-The freestanding sign shall be located in such a manner that no part of the supporting structure is less than twenty-five (25) feet from the street right-of-way, and that no part of the sign is closer than five (5) feet to the right-of-way.
-The total area for any sign or signs on one supporting structure shall not exceed 300 square feet and the total height of the sign structure shall not exceed thirty-five (35) feet.
+All signs placed on a property whose use is permitted through the approval of a Conditional Use Permit are subject to Section 10.4E.32 - C. Individual business or industrial establishments may erect a freestanding business sign, provided the lot frontage is at least 40 feet.
+The freestanding sign shall be located in such a manner that no part of the supporting structure is less than 25 feet from the street right-of-way, and that no part of the sign is closer than five feet to the right-of-way.
+The total area for any sign or signs on one supporting structure shall not exceed 300 square feet and the total height of the sign structure shall not exceed 35 feet.
 Businesses or industries having a frontage on more than one street may have an additional freestanding sign for each street frontage, provided that the total area for all freestanding signs does not exceed 600 square feet.
 Where the lot adjoins a residence and a freestanding sign is on the side of the business lot adjoining the residential lot, the sign shall not face the adjoining residence.
-Signs governed by the Development Review System are subject to Section 10.4E.
+Signs whose use is permitted through the approval of a Conditional Use Permit are subject to Section 10.4E.
 Structures which have more than one use shall be required to use a pylon sign.
-One is permitted on each street frontage.8 - D. All outdoor advertising signs shall be spaced in such a manner that in an Industrial District there shall be a minimum of three hundred (300) feet between signs, and in the Rural District, where permitted, such signs shall be located in such a manner that there shall be one thousand (1,000) feet between signs.
-This shall be subject to Section 10.4E. - E. All signs accessory to land use that must be evaluated by the Development Review System (DRS) shall be proposed within the DRS application and assessed at the Compatibility Assessment Meeting.
-Such signs shall be maintained at least one thousand (1,000) feet between signs.
-Consideration of the placement of such signs with less than one thousand (1,000) foot intervals shall be determined by the Commercial or Residential Uses adjacent to the subject site.
-Commercial uses adjacent to the subject site may allow spacing intervals of three hundred (300) feet.
-The Planning Commission shall make this determination if the location cannot be agreed upon at the Compatibility Assessment Meeting.
-2, 17, 21, 23
+One is permitted on each street frontage.^{8, 32} - D. All outdoor advertising signs shall be spaced in such a manner that in an Industrial District there shall be a minimum of 300 feet between signs, and in the Rural District, where permitted, such signs shall be located in such a manner that there shall be 1,000 feet between signs.
+This shall be subject to Section 10.4E. - E. All signs accessory to a land use subject to the approval of a Conditional Use Permit shall be proposed within the Conditional Use Permit application and assessed by the Board of Zoning Appeals at the required Public Hearing.
+Such signs shall be maintained at least 1,000 feet between signs.
+Consideration of the placement of such signs with less than 1,000 foot intervals shall be determined by the Commercial or Residential Uses adjacent to the subject site.
+Commercial uses adjacent to the subject site may allow spacing intervals of 300 feet.
+Any variance from this standard shall require consideration and approval by the Board of Zoning Appeals.
+2, 17, 21, 23, 32